Uncover the future of SPARC Emulation with Charon SSP.

 Legacy applications have been there for decades.
 Although they were developed using cutting-edge technology at the time, they are now becoming obsolete, that is why they are considered legacy systems.

 These apps often rely on legacy hardware, software, or operating systems that vendors no longer supported by vendors.
-This causes headaches by making them work with new tech, keeping them safe, and fixing problems.
+This causes headaches with integration with new tech, security, and maintenance.

-Despite their age, legacy applications often help mission-critical applications to run.
+Despite their age, legacy applications often assist in running mission-critical operations.
 For many organizations, these applications are deeply embedded in the workflow and processes of the business.
-That’s why it’s hard to get rid of them without disrupting the operations.
+That’s why it’s hard to replace them without disrupting the operations.

 From the public sector to private enterprises, legacy applications are used in different sectors.
 Below are a few examples that briefly discuss its use cases.